clijockey/demo-java-app/buildpacks.md

 I have finished writing/adding to my app and now I want to create a container.
 We will use Cloud Native buildpacks, which makes use of a CLI tool called `pack`.

-Lets just run it locally to check everything is as expected - `./mvnw -DskipTests spring-boot:run`
+Lets just run it locally to check everything is as expected - `./mvnw -DskipTests spring-boot:run` (yes I am a bad human for skipping tests)

 ```bash
 pack build eu.gcr.io/$PROJECT_ID/coffee:v1
 ```

-This will now create the container image;
+This will now create the container image.

 In the detection phase, we see that the builder automatically detects which buildpacks to use: